 Galleria Umberto I – Italian Grandeur

 This world-famous gallery from 1887-1891 is an architectural masterpiece.
-The height and glasswork are breathtaking, especially when you consider that this was built over 130 years ago!
+The height and glasswork are breathtaking, especially when you consider this was built over 130 years ago!

 Free admission – perfect for a quick stop during your walk through the center.